 We'll have lunch at Camille, a lovely, elevated bistrot Parisien.

 After lunch, we'll have a very special visit to the perfumerie, Buly.
-Buly was founded in 1803, at a time when there were no fewer than 139 perfumers located in Paris, and according to the city’s Préfecture, the toiletries trade was the second largest employer in the Paris!
+Buly was founded in 1803 when there were no fewer than 139 perfumers located in Paris, and according to the city’s Préfecture, the toiletries trade was the second largest employer in Paris!
 Buly is a veritable bastion against the disappearance of France’s beauty heritage, inspired by the excellence and virtues of the past while committing to the best of the present.

-For dinner, we'll will stroll to the lovely Dessance, a modern restaurant housed in a seventeenth century mansion in the Marais.
-Even if you're not a vegetarian, their vegetarian tasting menu is worth a try!
+For dinner, we will stroll to the lovely Dessance, a modern restaurant housed in a seventeenth-century mansion in the Marais.
+Even if you're not a vegetarian, their vegetarian-tasting menu is worth a try!

 This morning, we'll visit the gardens of Paris.
-First stop will be the stunning Bagatelle Gardens which were constructed in 64 days after a wager between Marie-Antoinette and her brother-in-law.
-We'll be joined by a private expert guide for the gardens - she designs the flower arrangements for the American Embassy and is a rose judge at Bagatelle.
+The first stop will be the stunning Bagatelle Gardens, constructed in 64 days after a wager between Marie-Antoinette and her brother-in-law.
+A private gardne expert and guide will join us.
+She designs the flower arrangements for the American Embassy and is a rose judge at Bagatelle.
 Lucky for us we’ll be visiting during rose season!